PseudoDesign/hello-bazel-test/README.md

 This directory contains any standalone applications associated with this build, such as the "hello-world" application entry point.

+#### hello-world

+Builds a simple "hello-world" binary using the "greeting" lib.

+#### api-(client/server)

+An automated util demonstrating sending Protobuf messages over the ZMQ link.

-### `cc-lib` directory
+### `lib` directory

 This directory contains libraries that can be used by other projects.
-In "framework" style projects, the library is the key deliverable of this repository, intended to be used in a larger project.
+In framework style projects, the library is the key deliverable of this repository, intended to be used in a larger project.

 ### `test` directory